bcgov/wps/openshift/ubuntu-base/README.md

 # Ubuntu base image

-This image is currently only needed for the c-haines cronjob, as it uses a more up to date version of gdal that is available in the api.
+This image is currently only needed for the c-haines cronjob, as it uses a more up to date version of gdal than is available in the api.

 ## Apply template to build the base image on Openshift